What is a Virtual Power Plant?

 Renewable energy technologies have expanded worldwide, reaching new frontiers and developments in new countries.
+New concepts are being introduced all the time, perhaps one of the most recent is the virtual power plant.

 As the market grows, more and more renewable generation is installed across the nation, some with small amounts of power capacity and others with larger amounts.